smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/03-Rank-The-Partition/README.md

 ## Background & Objectives

-In this section, we will cover the SQL `PARTITION BY` clause and, in particular, the difference with `GROUP BY` in a SELECT` statement.
-Through these exercises, you will also explore several use case of SQL PARTITION BY.
+In this section, we will cover the SQL `PARTITION BY` clause and the difference with `GROUP BY` in a `SELECT` statement.
+You will also explore several use cases of SQL `PARTITION BY`.

-We use SQL PARTITION BY to divide the result set into partitions and perform computation on each subset of partitioned data.
+SQL `PARTITION BY` is used to divide the result set into partitions and perform computation on each subset of the partitioned data.

 ## Specs

 ### Group By Customers

-We use SQL GROUP BY clause to group results by specified column.
-For this exercise you have to implement the function group_by_customer() to get the following values:
+SQL `GROUP BY` clause is used to group results by a specified column.

+👉 Implement `group_by_customer()` to get the following values:
 - Average order value per customer
 - Minimum order value per customer
 - Maximum order value per customer